pedroidc/pedroidc.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD Candidate at the Federal University of ABC, at the Information Engineering program.
+I am a Postdoc at the n Information Engineer at the Labortory of Signal and Systems of the Federal University of ABC.

-This website intends to gather my research activities, interests, and professional information.
+I am studying applications of Machine Learning for Wireless Communications Systems, identifying problems where machine learning can really help improving wireless communications systems.

 Research Interests